DBrianKimmel/node-red-contrib-mcp23017/README.md

 ### Sample Workflow
 ![Sample Workflow](https://github.com/afulki/node-red-contrib-mcp23017/raw/master/workflow.png)

 This workflow shows a number of possible triggers feeding the common hardware interface node.
-The hardware is controlled via the contened of the payload (ON|OFF) and the Topic provided.
+The hardware is controlled via the contents of the payload (ON|OFF) and the Topic provided.

 The topic path is not important, except it must end in a number 0..15 or the words ALL or STATUS.